 Collaboration is a critical component for project success.
-Now that teams often consist of many individuals in different time zones, working together across the globe, the ability to collaborate effectively is one of the most necessary skills for project success.
+Now that teams often consist of many individuals in different time zones, effective teamwork and the ability to collaborate effectively is one of the most necessary skills for project success.

 Here are 10 ways to ensure your team collaboration is successful: